FusionAuth/fusionauth-site/astro/src/content/blog/fusionauth-mfa-authentication/index.md

 });
 ```

-Then, when the user enters the code received via SMS and we can validate it.
+Then, when the user enters the code received via SMS, it is validated to complete the MFA setup.

 ```typescript
 // app/src/index.ts